shahaooda/fe-zetsy-re-coded-erbil-2018/README.md

 ## Introduction

-This lab challenwswges you asks sum to build an Etsy clone, 'Zetsy', by writing your own HTML & CSS from scratch to match the mockup image:
+This lab challenwswgit ges you asks sum to build an Etsy clone, 'Zetsy', by writing your own HTML & CSS from scratch to match the mockup image: